NuGet/Home/designs/VisualStudio-PartialRestoreOptimization.md

 ## Solution

 A lot about the restore command is incremental.
 From the frequently referred to [no-op restore](https://github.com/NuGet/Home/wiki/NuGet-Restore-No-Op), the global packages folder being shared across projects, to the resolution algorithm which favors the lowest applicable version and the prioritization of local sources over http sources.

-Finally all restores are project based an independent.
+All restores are project based and independent.
 While project A might depend on project B, it does not need project B to be restored, it merely needs the project B state, it's PackageReference, ProjectReference etc.

 The restore implementation across all NuGet restore capable products is shared.
 The only difference is how the information about the project is gathered.
 In commandline scenarios, it's MSBuild, in Visual Studio scenarios, it's the project systems.